rygo6/cb/README.md

 ## C99 / C-style features

-This is the rationale for the restored C99 and GNU C surface.

 clang and GCC already compile these constructs in C++ mode.
 The warnings are portability diagnostics.
 They are not codegen switches.

 C♭ does not care about ISO portability here.
 It cares that clang and GCC have stable, documented behavior for these constructs.